island-lang/island-lang.github.io/README.md

 ## Immutability and determinism in the logic programming subsystem

-The logic programming subsystem is fully compliant with the immutability constraint.
+Relations are fully immutable.
 A rule's arguments can be either assigned (meaning they are bound to a concrete value) or unassigned.
 If they are assigned they cannot accept a new value (there's simply no mechanism to do that) and if they are unassigned they can only be assigned once by a subgoal.

 Determinism (which is related to the property of referential transparency), means that an invocation of a relation with the same arguments would always yield the same results, and in the same order.
 Determinism is preserved since:
 * There is no `action relation`.
 Relations do not have any side-effects.
 * Objects containing relations cannot be modified in-place.
 Facts cannot be added or removed from a relation unless the object is copied first (as is done with the `with` operator).
-* The inference engine is designed to always perform the search in the same order (even if the search is parallelized), so given the same clauses and fact database, it would always produce identical results (note it is meant that it would produce the same results **for a given runtime session**, changes in the ordering of declarations or files, or different versions of the compiler, might cause variations in the ordering).
+* The inference engine is designed to always perform the search in the same order (even if the search is parallelized), so given the same clauses and fact database, it would always produce identical results (more specifically, it is meant that it would produce the same results **for a given runtime session**, changes in the ordering of declarations or files, or different versions of the compiler, might cause variations in the ordering).

 # Knowledge-driven programming